sujaybn/quizApp/README.md

 ## Scope for Improvement
 The project has the following areas for improvement:
+1. Add code coverage configuration like Jacoco
+2. Add Junit test cases
-1. Implement DELETE functionality for questions.
+3. Implement DELETE functionality for questions.
-2. Implement UPDATE functionality for questions.
+4. Implement UPDATE functionality for questions.
-3. Add validation and exception handling.
+5. Add validation and exception handling.
-4. Read questions from a CSV file and populate the database.
+6. Read questions from a CSV file and populate the database.
-5. Develop a front-end application for user interaction.
+7. Develop a front-end application for user interaction.

 ## Running the Application Locally
 To run the application on your local machine, follow these steps: